judus/rocket-engine/readme.md

 You can destroy asteroids and space stations, but beyond that, there’s not much to do yet.

 Check out the demo [here](https://rocket-engine.maduser.net).
+ _(Temporarily offline due to a rapid unscheduled disassembly.
+It'll be back — once I'm done defying the limitations of reality in other projects.)_

 ## Important Note